 - Scenic Queen Charlotte Drive: another gorgeous drive, 35 kilometers of twists and turns and beautiful bay views between Picton and Havelock.

 New Zealand itinerary week 4: Tasman and Wellington

 Day 22: exploring Nelson

 Itinerary: Maitai Valley Motor Camp – Nelson – Kina Beach camp

-Itinerary: Kina Beach camp – Marahau – Uruwhena Bridge
+Itinerary: Kina Beach camp – Abel Tasman park – Uruwhena Bridge

 Itinerary: Uruwhena Bridge – Collingwood – Farewell Spit – Uruwhena Bridge

-• Pupu Springs: this was such an unexpected highlight and the most beautiful pool I have ever seen in my life.
+- Pupu Springs (or Te Waikoropupū Springs): this was such an unexpected highlight and the most beautiful pool I have ever seen in my life.
 14.000 liter of water per second bubbles from underground vents which creates a unique underwater environment and crystal clear water.
-Very, very beautiful.

 Itinerary: Uruwhena Bridge – Motueka – Waitohi domain Picton

 - Picton city center: I did not expect much of Picton; perhaps that is why it exceeded my expectations.
 There was a nice harbor, a boulevard and a park to relax in the sun.